List Price US $399

 How It Was Tested

 I rode the Nidecker Supermatic on their own a few times.
-Then I did samplers where I rode them against my Union Atlas, Burton Step Ons, Clew Bindings, Flow Bindings I had, other Nidecker bindings and Union Bindings I had at the time.
+Then I did samplers where I rode them against my Union Atlas, Burton Step Ons, Clew Bindings, Flow Bindings I had, other Nidecker bindings, and Union Bindings I had at the time.

 Weight

-2.8lbs- That is noticeably heavy.
-Most bindings I’ve tried are 1.8lbs-2.2lbs so you really feel the extra weight of the Nidecker Supermatic.
-I’m not normally concerned about weight but I did feel these are heavier.
-Most Burton Step On boots are pretty similar in weight to standard Burton boots at 2.2-2.4lbs and most boots weight 1.8-2.4lbs.
-So overall the Supermatics with most boots will be a good bit heavier.
+2.8 lbs.
+That is really heavy, and it’s the heaviest binding I’ve ever tried.
+Most bindings I’ve tried are 1.8lbs-2.2lbs, so you really feel the extra weight of the Nidecker Supermatic.
+I’m not normally concerned about weight, but I did feel these are heavier.

 In & Out